Therapist Or Psychologist?

 Therapists vs. psychologists: What’s the best therapy option?

 The most significant difference between a therapist and a psychologist involves the career options for each.
 The word "therapist" is often used as an umbrella term to discuss any mental health professional who works in a therapeutic counseling setting, such as counselors, clinical social workers, and marriage and family therapists.
-Psychologists can also work as therapists in clinical practice.
+Psychologists can also work as therapists in clinical practice or therapy.

-However, the educational requirements for therapists and psychologists job can differ, and someone who calls themselves a psychologist may not be a therapist.
+However, the educational requirements for therapists and psychologists job can differ, and someone who calls themselves a psychologist may not be a therapist, and a therapist may be a psychologist.
 Psychologists have a PsyD or a Ph.D.
 In these programs, they can focus on research, practice, or a combination of the two.
 Some of these psychologists may work in research, go on to be professors at a university, become authors, or work in a hospital setting.
 Therapists without this educational background may not have the same career possibilities, although both therapists and psychologists must undergo similar training and clinical supervision to practice therapy.

 PsyD vs PhD in psychology program